cluelessjoe/kotlin-playground/README.md

 How can we factor this out so that we can create plenty of such types easily?

 Well, looks like we are aiming for some kind of "archetype" named [StringRange](/src/main/kotlin/feature/domaintypes/archetypes), and play with it!

+Note the interface/super class tricky logic on value validation:

+- making value an open val in StringRange, the super class, doesn't work: the init method in the super class looks at the value of the subclass, which isn't initialized at this point in time, resulting in a NullPointerException.
+- making value a property in StringRange's body results in the same.

+As such i had to resort to an interface, Valuable, to make sure my Domain Type, DomainName here, would have its parameter named value.
+Then i've to pass the value to the super class for its validation, without making it a val there.

+Works but not as straightforward as an open val in the super class!

 #### To consider